-In order to get detailed reports, we always recommend our clients to opt for WooCommerce Subscription plugin tools that read your site’s activities and convert them into insightful data.
+In order to get detailed reports, we always recommend our clients to opt for a WooCommerce subscription plugin that reads your site’s activities and converts them into insightful data.

 For example, a Woocommerce report will tell you the number of sales a subscriber is bringing you.
 But it won’t tell you how many times a particular subscriber has visited your site or clicked on a particular page for a duration.
 This data can help you understand your subscriber’s interest and you can then send them relevant marketing emails and targeted social media posts.

 Inorder to get this insightful data, you need to resort to a third-party reporting plugin for your WooCommerce subscription business.

 Here are some key metrics you need for your WooCommerce subscription business:

 - Conversion rates

 - Allows you to export data to CVSL or Excel